juminos/StardewValleyMods/MonsterHutchFramework/README.md

 ### Monster Hutch
 - The Slime Hutch is replaced by the Monster Hutch which has the same appearance as the Slime Hutch
-- The interior is double the size of a Slime Hutch and allows up to 40 monsters (including slimes)
+- The interior is over double the size of a Slime Hutch and allows up to 40 monsters (including slimes)
-- Monsters added by this mod do not multiply on their own like slimes do, but any slimes in the hutch will continue to multiply until total monster count has reached 40
+- Monsters added by this mod do not multiply on their own like slimes do, but any slimes in the hutch will continue to multiply until total monster count has reached 20
 - The optional basement expansion can be turned on in the configuration options and allows the basement area to be used for casks, but monsters will not use it.

 ### Monster Incubator